Petitgrain Essential Oil

 Petitgrain Essential Oil Safety Information

-Tisserand and Young do not indicate any special precautions when using Petitgrain Oil.
+Tisserand and Young do not indicate any special precautions when using Petitgrain Bigarade Oil.
 Reading Tisserand and Young's full profile is recommended.
 [Robert Tisserand and Rodney Young, Essential Oil Safety (Second Edition.
 United Kingdom: Churchill Livingstone Elsevier, 2014), 374-375.]

 General Safety Information